For best experience please turn on javascript and use a modern browser!

 Partnership & collaborations

-Industry partner of the AI for Medical Imaging (AIM) Lab, one of the ICAI labs MultiX participates in, is the Inception Institute of Artificial Intelligence (IIAI) from the United Arab Emirates.
-This lab looks at medical image recognition using AI, but also at the combination of images and electronic health records.
-In the second ICAI lab, the Police Lab AI, the group collaborates with the Dutch Police and Utrecht University.
-The researchers develop state-of-the-art AI techniques to improve the safety in the Netherlands in a socially, legally and ethically responsible way.
+Industry partner of the AI for Medical Imaging (AIM) Lab, one of the ICAI labs MultiX participates in, is CORE42 from the United Arab Emirates.
+This lab looked at medical image recognition using AI, but also at the combination of images and electronic health records.
+In the Police Lab AI, the group collaborated with the Dutch Police and Utrecht University.
+The researchers have developed state-of-the-art AI techniques to improve the safety in the Netherlands in a socially, legally and ethically responsible way.
+The AI4Forensis lab is a collaboration with the Netherlands Forensic Institute developing tools for forensic investigation of various types of data.
+MultiX is also part of AI4Fintech, the UvA wide program involving FNWI, the Faculty of Law, and the Faculty of Economics and Business.

 Future mission